rochester-rcl/rcl-unity-asset-server/README.md

 ### Configuration
 #### Server Configuration
-The following options can be set in a file called *server-config.ts*:
+The following options can be set in a file called *server-config.js*:

 | Option     | Description                                                                    |
 |------------|--------------------------------------------------------------------------------|